Krishna-pathak1535/smart-city-violence-detection/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/Krishna-pathak1535/smart-city-violence-detection/blob/main/LICENSE) file in the repository for full details.

-## 🙏 Acknowledgements

-We extend our sincere gratitude to the following resources and communities:

-  * **Google Colab:** For generously providing essential GPU computing resources for efficient model training.

-  * **Kaggle:** For hosting and facilitating access to the Smart-City CCTV Violence Detection Dataset.

-  * **FFmpeg:** An indispensable open-source tool critical for robust video transcoding and compatibility.

-  * **Streamlit:** For empowering the rapid development of such a user-friendly and visually appealing web application.

-  * **TensorFlow & Keras:** For providing the foundational deep learning framework that underpins our AI model.

-  * **OpenCV:** For its versatile functionalities in video processing and frame manipulation.

 ## 📧 Contact